amorphose/Solar-System-Explorer/README.md

 4. **Orbital Plotter**
    - Select an object to visualize its orbit.
    - Orbits are scaled and colored automatically.
-   - Currently supports planets, dwarf planets, and select asteroids.
+   - Currently supports planets, dwarf planets, select asteroids and natural satellites.

 ---